What Is Conceptual Animation and How It Works in UX Design

 What Is Conceptual Animation and How It Works in UX Design The article gives the definition of conceptual animation and considers its role in attractive and innovative UX design.
 Packed with examples.

-Animation in user interfaces has been an issue of hot debates for several years so far.
+Animation in user interfaces has been a hot debate for several years.
 It’s especially active in the domain of conceptual animation for user interfaces.
 It offers creative experiments and pushes the limits of UI motion.

 Here in Tubik Studio, we have already shared articles about UI animation and its benefits for apps and websites.
-Today, let’s continue the theme considering how conceptual animation influences product success together with a motion designer from Tubik Studio Kirill Yerokhin.
+Today, let’s continue the theme, considering how conceptual animation influences product success, together with a motion designer from Tubik, Kirill Yerokhin.

 What Is Conceptual Animation?

 Conceptual animation is a field of concept art.
-It is a piece of motion design that is created to convey a particular idea before it is put into a real product.
-In user interface design, conceptual animation may be found in various concepts for interactions, transitions, manipulations with controls, animation marking the feedback from the system, etc. Motion designers use a variety of tools among which we could mention Adobe After Effects, Principle, Figma, and InVision.
+It is a piece of motion design created to convey a particular idea before it is incorporated into a real product.
+In user interface design, conceptual animation may be found in various concepts for interactions, transitions, control manipulations, and animations that mark system feedback, etc. Motion designers use a variety of tools, including Adobe After Effects, Principle, Figma, and InVision.

 Why Is Conceptual Animation Needed in UI Design?

 This is a kind of controversial issue today.
-Conceptual animation steps aside from the ready-made solutions and well-checked approaches trying the ways to go beyond the limits and rules.
-Animation of this kind may seem unreal, needless or impossible for technical realization.
+Conceptual animation steps aside from ready-made solutions and well-tested approaches, seeking ways to go beyond limits and rules.
+Animation of this kind may seem unreal, needless, or impossible for technical realization.

-The point is that both static design (glyphs, icons, changing color and shape of controls or interface as a whole) and animation of UI present the way to make an application stand out from the crowd of similar applications which sometimes look like clones.
+The point is that both static design (glyphs, icons, changing color and shape of controls, or interface as a whole) and animation of UI present a way to make an application stand out from the crowd of similar applications, which sometimes look like clones.

-The statement that all the developers hate conceptual animation and never want to work on its realization is not true.
-In design it depends.
+The claim that all developers hate conceptual animation and never want to work on its implementation is not true.
+In design, it depends.
 Actually, as well as in other creative spheres where innovations are met with disbelief by some people saying it’s impossible to make.
-While others do their best and find new ways and approaches letting people solve new problems.
+While others do their best and find new ways and approaches, letting people solve new problems.

 Demand determines supply.
-As soon as the “market” sees a fresh design concept, animation in particular, there are the ones who will seek for the ways to make it real and use it in the real world.
-At this moment the product of designer’s thought stops being just a concept.
+As soon as the “market” sees a fresh design concept, animation in particular, there are those who will seek ways to make it real and use it in the real world.
+At this moment, the product of the designer’s thought ceases to be just a concept.
 Here in Tubik, we have had numerous cases when conceptual interface animations, even quite complex ones, were successfully coded by third-party developers.

-Practice shows that on the technical side of the issue, the realization of the conceptual animation is a question of time to spend rather than the general existence of such a possibility.
+Practice shows that, on the technical side of the issue, the realization of the conceptual animation is a matter of time rather than the mere existence of such a possibility.

 Examples of UI Animation Concepts